[Federal Register: March 11, 1997 (Volume 62, Number 47)]

 FOR FURTHER INFORMATION CONTACT: Diane Sullivan-Ford, Center for Drug Evaluation and Research (HFD-7), Food and Drug Administration, 7500 Standish Pl., Rockville, MD 20855, 301-594-2041.

 FDA considers a determination by the Department of Justice concerning the substantial assistance of a debarred individual conclusive in most cases.
-At Dr. Shah's sentencing, the Assistant U.S. Attorney prosecuting Dr. Shah, recommended a reduced sentence based on Dr. Shah's ``substantial assistance'' to the Government in its investigation.
-Accordingly, FDA finds that Dr. Shah provided substantial assistance as required by section 306(d)(4)(C) of the act.
+Dr. Bansal fully cooperated with the Department of Justice investigations and prosecutions of others within Par, as substantiated by two letters received by FDA from the Maryland U.S. Attorney's Office.
+Accordingly, FDA finds that Dr. Bansal provided substantial assistance as required by section 306(d)(4)(C) of the act.

 The additional requisite showings, i.e., that termination of debarment serves the interest of justice and poses no threat to the integrity of the drug approval process, are difficult standards to satisfy.
 In determining whether these have been met, the agency weighs the significance of all favorable and unfavorable factors in light of the remedial, public health-related purposes underlying debarment.
 Termination of debarment will not be granted unless, weighing all favorable and unfavorable information, there is a high level of assurance that the conduct that formed the basis for the debarment has not recurred and will not recur, and that the individual will not otherwise pose a threat to the integrity of the drug approval process.

-Based on a thorough analysis of the available evidence, Dr. Atul Shah has demonstrated that termination of his debarment serves the interest of justice and will not pose a threat to the integrity of the drug approval process.
+Based on a thorough analysis of the available evidence, Dr. Padam C. Bansal has demonstrated that termination of his debarment serves the interest of justice and will not pose a threat to the integrity of the drug approval process.